 Build the exterior walls from 5/8″ T1-11 siding.
 As you can notice in the diagram, you need to make some cuts to the sheets so you cover the whole surface.
 Use 8d galvanized nails to secure the sheets to the wall frames.
 Align everything with attention and insert the nails every 8″ along the studs.
 Leave no gaps between the sheets.

 Make sure you check out the rest of the project, so you learn how to frame the roof and how to attach the door and the trims to the shed.
 In addition, I have lots of other shed projects on the site so I recommend you to browse through all alternatives before starting the building project.
+If you want to download this project as a PDF file with 1 full Cut list and 1 full Shopping list, check out the GET PDF PLANS button bellow.

 This woodworking project was about 10×12 short shed plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.
 If you enjoyed the plans, please share the plans with your friends.
 That would help a lot!